 In March 2002, Puya reunited for a headlining concert at the Tito Puente Amphitheater in Puerto Rico which was recorded and made into a Live DVD that was later released, produced by bassist Harold Hopkins.

-PUYA has been officially invited to headline Cuba’s “Patria Grande Festival” on November 2014, making this the band’s first visit to their sister Island, and being the first latin/metal band from Puerto Rico to be invited to perform and represent their culture at this historical event.
+From 2012 to the present the band has reunited for special shows including one in 2014 which was recorded for the live album “Vital” and that same year the band headlined Cuba’s “Patria Grande Festival”, making this the band’s first visit to their sister Island, and being the first latin/metal band from Puerto Rico to be invited to perform and represent their culture at this historical event.
 This festival represents one the most important cultural exchange events in all of Latin America and is a huge honor for the band to step up and rock the house.